Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson8.md

 - As explained by the AI:

 >> If the implementation contract at the given address does not have a `version()` function or if it has a different function signature, calling `version()` on that contract will result in a compilation error or a runtime error.

+- 🚧 WARNING
+>> Always verify AI-provided information by consulting a discussion forum